 - Application Deadline: August 20, 2018

-- Course Level: Scholarships are available to pursue a Medicinae ac Chirurgiae Doctoranda (MChD) degree program.
+- Course Level: The studentships are available to pursue a Medicinae ac Chirurgiae Doctoranda (MChD) degree program.

-- Study Subject: Scholarships are awarded to support students studying graduate medicine at ANU
+- Study Subject: The studentships are awarded to support students studying graduate medicine at ANU

 - Scholarship Award: University is offering up to $20,000 per annum

-- Nationality: The scholarship is available to Australian students.
+- Nationality: The grant is available to Australian students.